Exploratory Program (Undecided)

 Exploratory students will begin their education by completing general education requirements and a First-Year Experience Seminar.
 The general education curriculum helps well-rounded individuals prepare for the real world through cultivating students’ intellect to reason logically, think critically, express themselves clearly and to foster an understanding of the human condition and the role of value judgments in the human experience.
 The First-Year Seminar helps first-year students transition from high school to University life and provides a first-semester home base for students, helping them build a foundation of life and college skills.
 In the classroom, students engage in critical thinking, research and writing to exchange ideas and learn from one another.

 As an Exploratory student, you will be assigned an academic adviser who is trained to work with students on course selection, campus involvement, student services and major exploration through student directed assessment of strengths and interests.
 Our advisers strive to know students individually and learn about their personal journey and unique interests, aptitudes and abilities.
-Advisers can be faculty, staff or administrators – and are a wealth of knowledge to help you with your transition at Millersville.
+Advisers are a wealth of knowledge to help you with your transition at Millersville.
 Advisers take interest in their students’ experiences, achievements and accomplishments on campus.
 In short, your adviser won’t tell you what to do – rather, they will listen, make suggestions and guide you along the way.